aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to XLT or Online App" h2="Export DOTX to XLT via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOTX to XLT conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+The DOTX file format is a Microsoft Word template file used to store document formatting and settings.
+It is used to create documents with the same formatting and layout.
+However, the DOTX file format is not compatible with other applications.
+Therefore, it is necessary to convert DOTX to other formats such as HTML and XLT.

+<h2>How Aspose.Total helps for dotx to xlt conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert documents, spreadsheets, and presentations.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOTX to HTML and then HTML to XLT.

+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It enables developers to export DOTX to HTML with just a few lines of code.
+It also provides a wide range of features such as document manipulation, document conversion, mail merge, and more.

+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to convert HTML to XLT.
+It provides a wide range of features such as spreadsheet manipulation, charting, formatting, and more.

+By using Aspose.Total for C++, developers can easily include DOTX to XLT conversion feature within their C++ applications.
+It is a comprehensive suite of APIs that enables developers to create, manipulate and convert documents, spreadsheets, and presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}